xzackli/nawrapper/docs/source/usage/installation.rst

    cd pixell
    python setup.py install --user

-Then install nawrapper (my routines for ACT power spectrum analysis).
+Then install nawrapper (these routines for ACT power spectrum analysis).
+Return to the directory where you keep your software, and then run

 .. code:: bash